lonkaars/wall-e2/robot/readme.md

 - [ ] start robot in calibration mode
 - [ ] assume robot starts in maze
-- [ ] maze-grid transition detection in seperate file (used by grid and maze mode)
+- [ ] 'crosswalk' transition detection in seperate file (used by grid and maze mode)
-- [ ] calibrate (line-detecting) light sensors manually by placing the robot and pressing a button (maybe make this a seperate mode)
+- [ ] calibrate (line-detecting) light sensors manually by placing the robot and pressing a button
+- [ ] client software architecture
+- [ ] mode 'return' buffer

 ### hypervisor